-- Select Get Transcript Online or Get Transcript by Mail
+- Select “Get Transcript by Mail.”

 - Sign in; first-time users will have to create an account.

-- Select the reason you are requesting a transcript *For the 2014-2015 academic year the return transcript year is 2013.
+- For the 2017-2018 academic year the return transcript year is 2015.

-Tax filers must follow the recorded prompts to request an IRS Tax Return Transcript.
+- Follow the recorded prompts to request an IRS Tax Return Transcript.

 - If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address that was used in their telephone request, within 5 to 10 days from the time the IRS receives the request.

-Paper Request Form IRS Form 4506T-EZ
+Paper Request Form

-- Use IRS Form 4506T-EZ, not IRS Form 4506-T, should be used when making a paper request.
+- Use IRS Form 4506T-EZ, not IRS Form 4506-T, when making a paper request.

-Complete the form following the instructions on page 2.
+- Complete the form following the instructions on page 2.

-Tax filers have the option to have their IRS Tax Return Trascript mailed directly to a third party.
+- Tax filers have the option to have their IRS Tax Return Trasncript mailed directly to a third party.
 Do not request that it be mailed directly to JSC.
-It is your responsibility to ensure you have received it and to make a copy before submitting it to the Financial Aid Office.
-Mail or fax the completed IRS Form 4506T-EZ where stated on page 2 of the form.
+It is your responsibility to ensure you have received it and to make a copy before submitting it to the JSC Student Financial Services.

 Expect to receive the transcript within 5 to 10 days from the time the IRS receives and processes the signed request.